 It shouldn't replace the conditioner you use in the shower post-shampoo, nor should you use it everyday—rather, it's there to give a little extra TLC: When your hair feels dry and unruly or needs some love, leave-in conditioner is the best possible reinforcement.

 Unlike regular conditioner, you don't rinse it out when you use it.
 Leave-in conditioner is formulated to be—as the name implies—left in your hair to lock in moisture and drench your strands in nutrients, leaving your tresses soft, healthy, silky, and nourished.
 No rinsing required—like the moisturizer you put on your face, you don't want that going down the drain.

 Leave-in conditioner has detangling properties, too, and protects hair from heat damage—making it the perfect product to use before styling.
 (See why you should have one in your arsenal?)

 Which Hair Types Can Benefit From Leave-In Conditioner?

 In short: All of them.
 Every single hair type can benefit from the right leave-in conditioner.
 (If you don't think you could benefit from an extra boost of hydration, think again.)
-Leave-in conditioner protects hair from a multitude of factors, including the sun, environmental damage, heat damage, and pollution.
+Depending on the formula, leave-in conditioner protects hair from a multitude of factors, including the sun, environmental damage, heat damage, and pollution.